 On March 2, 2018, the Company completed the acquisition of 66.66% of the existing 4.0% net production royalty on the Company's Cachoeira Project in consideration for 698,161 GoldMining Shares and US\$133,320 in cash.
 The GoldMining Shares issued under the transaction were subject to certain resale restrictions pursuant to the terms of the Royalty Purchase Agreement.
 As a result of the transaction, the existing royalty on the Cachoeira Project was reduced to 1.33% and a minimum payment of US\$100,000 per year in lieu of the royalty if production has not commenced by October 3, 2014.
 In March 2018, the Company received a court summons from the remaining royalty holder with respect to the annual payment in lieu of the royalty for years 2014 to 2018.
-In response thereto, the Company has applied to the court to obtain a discharge from the obligation to make such annual payments on the basis that mining operations at Cachoeria have not begun due to the environmental agency having not issued, in a timely fashion, the necessary licenses for the operator of the mine.
+In response thereto, the Company has applied to the court to obtain a discharge from the obligation to make such annual payments on the basis that mining operations are dependent on receiving the environmental license from the environmental agency, which have not been issued.
 The Court has accepted the Company's case and the judge has requested witnesses for the Plaintiff to testify in Court.
 A date for the case to be heard by the lower Court has not been set but is expected later in 2019.